Proudly Serving Montgomery County Maryland

 Growing up is a difficult task riddled with various challenges.
-As a parent, you may not know if your preschool or elementary school aged child is just going through a normal stage of development or if there is something more serious going on.
+As a parent, you may not know if your preschool or elementary school-aged child is just going through a normal stage of development or if there is something more serious going on.
 Never ignore your parental intuition!
 You know your child best, and if you think there may be a problem it is always best to get support and guidance from a professional.
 Appropriate evaluations and assessments lead to diagnoses and treatment recommendations that guide you and as appropriate your child’s teachers, pediatrician, educational therapists, physical and occupational therapists, and psychotherapists.
 Counseling can help your child acquire practical life skills and know their emotions and develop trust for the caring adults in their lives.

-Kentlands Psychotherapy is an excellent place to turn for understanding how to provide healthy support to your child as they continue along their individual paths.
+Kentlands Psychotherapy is an excellent place to turn for understanding how to provide healthy support to your child as they continue along their paths.
 Our psychologists and child therapists are highly trained and have been trained and employed at some of the best DC area and Montgomery County institutions such as Children’s National Medical Center and The Katherine Thomas School.

 To speak to someone about your needs and which therapist might be the best fit for you, please contact Gail Groboski, LCSW-C, our Senior Young Child and Parenting Clinician at Kentlands Psychotherapy.
 Gail sees children elementary school aged and above.
 Do you have a preschooler?
 Come to our Preschooler page!

 I’m at my wits end with my daughter’s temper tantrums.
 What can a child counselor do to help us, . . . me?

 Do you have a highly emotional child?
-Do her melt downs embarrass you in public?
+Do her meltdowns embarrass you in public?
 Do you feel judged by other mothers or your in-laws when they witness one of her emotional storms?
-Everyone’s been there, but maybe you’re feeling like you are “there” more then most.
+Everyone’s been there, but maybe you’re feeling like you are “there” more than most.
 And maybe you are.
 Maybe you have a more passionate, highly spirited, spunky kid.
 We feel for you.
 The early years with kids like this can be rough.
 But take comfort in the idea that someday she may very likely be able to tap into her innate determination in ways that will serve her well in the future.
 I know, you are probably thinking, “Great.
 But I need help now!”
 Right?
 Call us.
 Support from a qualified child therapist can help your child learn to “tame the dragon” of her emotions and channel that energy more productively.

-How can I tell if the behavior my child is expressing is a typical “high energy,” scattered, day dreamer, or something more?
+How can I tell if the behavior my child is expressing is a typical “high energy,” scattered, daydreamer, or something more?
 When does, “He’ll grow out of it,” become “I better get on this?”

 If you believe you are seeing, or if a teacher tells you they are seeing, symptoms of ADD or ADHD it’s smart to have your child evaluated sooner then later.
 There are many compensatory skills you and your child can use at school and at home that can help.
-While medication may be an appropriate option for an older child, many if not most most younger children can do very well with well-thought out behavioral plans that incorporates cooperation from the parents and the school.
+While medication may be an appropriate option for an older child, many if not most younger children can do very well with well-thought-out behavioral plans that incorporate cooperation from the parents and the school.
 We can help with the assessment, plan development, and 504 or IEP advocacy with your Montgomery County Maryland school.
 We understand how to navigate the system and can support you in your vigorous advocacy for your child with the public school system.